webpack/webpack-dev-middleware/README.md

 ### Multiple Successive Builds

-Watching (by means of `lazy: false`) will frequently cause multiple compilations as the bundle changes during compilation.
+Watching will frequently cause multiple compilations as the bundle changes during compilation.
 This is due in part to cross-platform differences in file watchers, so that webpack doesn't loose file changes when watched files change rapidly.
 If you run into this situation, please make use of